orizens/orizens.com/src/pages/blog/2016-01-22-migrating-a-component-to-angular-2-from-angular-1-x-es2015.md

   - typescript
   - webpack
 ---
 Following <a href="http://orizens.com/wp/categories/angular/" target="_blank">Echoes Player article series about angular & ES2015</a>, I decided to develop this project with angular2.
 I intend to write a series of articles about my experiments with angular2.
-In this post, i&#8217;m sharing first insights about starting with angular2 and converting the youtube-media component written with angular1 and ES2015 to angular2 and typescript.<!--more-->
+In this post, i'm sharing first insights about starting with angular2 and converting the youtube-media component written with angular1 and ES2015 to angular2 and typescript.<!--more-->

 ## Angular (+2) environment setup